-For instance, posters were displayed at all stops, temporary barriers set up where required in Interchanges to manage passenger flow, and floor markings laid down to remind passengers of the rules on 2-metre social distancing.
+Steps taken to manage increasing demand at various stages during the year included the display of posters at all stops, the installation of temporary barriers in Interchanges to manage passenger flow, and floor markings being put down to remind passengers of the rules on 2-metre social distancing.

-SYPTE is in constant dialogue with all the major bus operators to understand their readiness for increasing capacity (where possible to maximum available resources) as conditions and restrictions allow.
-The design of the timetable and service frequency used with operators has been adapted, based on the "Saturday Plus" timetable that came into effect temporarily in March prior to lockdown.
-This will remain under regular review.
+SYPTE remained in constant dialogue with all the major bus operators to understand their readiness for increasing capacity (where possible to maximum available resources) from the start of June.
+The timetable and service frequency used with operators was re-modelled, and based on the "Saturday Plus" timetable.
+This had also been successfully trialled in March 2020 prior to lockdown.